 Youngstown Sheet & Tube sold the company homes in the 1940s, which some residents felt marked the beginning of the structural degradation of the development.
 On September 19th, 1977 (known as “Black Monday”), Youngstown Sheet & Tube abruptly closed the Campbell works and furloughed 5,000 workers during a shift change; workers who were leaving were told not to come back and those showing up for work were sent home.
 Steelworkers and their supporters–including union representatives, local elected officials, and faith leaders–fought back against the closures, traveling to Washington DC to call on President Jimmy Carter to ease regulations and stop steel imports from China and Japan that were hurting the US steel industry.
 By 1987, however, the Mahoning Valley had lost 40,000 jobs and 50,000 people had left the region.

 Black Monday didn’t just precipitate a collapse of regional industry and infrastructure, it had a devastating impact on the culture of Mahoning Valley communities.
 Just a year later, the Campbell Historical Society, recognizing that the development was in danger, submitted an application to the Ohio Historical Society seeking state historical site status for the Campbell company homes.
 That request was granted and the homes were eventually declared a National Historic Site in 1982.
 In the following decades, however, many of the units were abandoned and experienced vandalism, scrapping, and absentee ownership.
-The site was placed on the Endangered list in 2011.
+The homes were placed on the Endangered list in 2011.

 Today, Iron Soup Historical Preservation Company owns more than 20 of the remaining 179 homes and is working to acquire and (eventually) renovate all of them for use as housing for US veterans and other Campbell residents in need of affordable housing.
 The organization has also renovated one unit as the Company House Museum to show visitors what the inside of one of the homes would have looked like in 1918.